cogment/cogment-doc/docs/reference/grpc.md

 #### `Register()`

-Called to register services to the directory.
+Called to register (add) services to the directory.

 Metadata: